denilgabani/people-counter-app/WRITEUP.md

 Some of the potential reasons for handling custom layers are...

 - Custom layers needs to handle because without handling it model optimizer can not convert specific model to Intermediate Representation.
-- Model Optimizer does not know about the custom layers so it needs to taken care of adn also need to handle for handle unsupported layers at the time of inference.
+- Model Optimizer does not know about the custom layers so it needs to taken care of and also need to handle for handle unsupported layers at the time of inference.

 ## Comparing Model Performance

 My method(s) to compare models before and after conversion to Intermediate Representations